SkywingsWang/COM396/Tianyi/strategy documents for s2/Work Logs.md

 https://www.ig.com/en/trading-strategies/swing-trading-strategies--a-beginners-guide-190712

 ### Questions:
-1.Does a daily trading strategy mean that I have to trade every day?
+1. Does a daily trading strategy mean that I have to trade every day?
 Or does it also require a condition before proceeding, and I trend for a short-period?
     + The idea of day trading may suggest that traders need to trade every day, but I think this idea of trading may not be suitable for our project as we can only set the trading strategy for the next day on a daily basis.
 As the number of trades is very limited, this strategy does not guarantee that the position will be cleared at the close.

 2. Slippage?